PiSupply/Flick/README.md

 ```

 # Hardware tips
-You can find a full quick start guide at the [MakerZone Flick Quick Start and FAQ](https://www.pi-supply.com/make/flick-quick-start-faq) where we also provided a pinout diagram for all the boards.
+You can find a full quick start guide at the [Maker Zone Flick Quick Start and FAQ](https://www.pi-supply.com/make/flick-quick-start-faq) where we also provided a pinout diagram for all the boards.

 ## Flick large pin mapping
 We arranged the connectivity so that only the pins on the left side of Raspberry Pi's header are required to be connected to the Flick Large.